"They dont believe me when I say I am ill."

-It is crazy-making if you encounter disbelief when you are ill.
+It can be crazy-making if you encounter disbelief when you are ill.

 can feel lonely to find out that someone is not willing to share your life with you once you live with illness.

 You may choose to find a physical or online community of people with the same chronic illness to bolster your sense of connection and of being seen and accepted as you are.

 Disbelief delays you from grieving a loss of health